 - Find a good, low-interest, no-fee student credit card with a low credit limit so your child can get a taste of using credit cards and begin to establish a credit history.
 Some student credit cards have limits as low as $300-$500 – enough to make everyday purchases, but not so much that they can get themselves into a deep hole of debt.

 Two Great Student Credit Cards

 A couple of good cards for students venturing away from mom and dad for their first time are:

 Discover it® Student Cash Back – this card has no setup fee, no annual fee, and offers easy approval for a young person with no established credit history.
-Although it offers a zero-interest on purchases promotional period for 6 months, it’s still a good idea for students to get in the habit of paying off their entire balance by the due date each month.
-Students will get five percent cash back in rotating categories, if they remember to sign up for the promotion every three months.
+Students will get five percent cash back in rotating categories (up to the quarterly maximum) if they remember to sign up for the promotion every three months.